wtopolski/Android-Vector-Drawable/README.md

 **Solution**

 No PNG files are generated at all.
-It is worth highlight that Git works better with text files then with binary file.

 ### Problem